ndrean/binyJS/Readme.md

 # BinyJS

-It is a small vanilla Javascript project of 1.4kB to help to write reactive UI.
+It is a micro vanilla Javascript project of 1.4kB to help to write reactive UI.
 [![npm bundle size](https://img.badgesize.io/ndrean/binyjs/main/dist/binyjs.umd.cjs?compression=gzip)](https://bundlephobia.com/package/binyjs@0.3.3)

-It can handle _arrays_ as demonstrated in the "JS-framework" bench test.
+It can handle _arrays_ as demonstrated in the "JS-framework" bench test and it demonstrates its performance is very close to the dedicated JAvascript code written for this test.

 It uses an immutable state and computes the diff to render the desired DOM elements.

 You write HTML as strings with normal interpolation.